 1. Summary “Pencil” button to edit initial details.

 - Copy / Version the current workflow design.

 - Give a Title to the copied Workflow design

-- Keep in mind that a reload DB is required.
+- Keep in mind that the DB must be reloaded.

 - Click on the Versions tab to see all versions that you have created.